 3-inch section of daikon radish, peeled and grated

 Combine oats and water in a pot over medium-low heat.
 Bring to a simmer, stirring frequently.
 Once the oats begin to soften and the liquid thickens, add the 5 spice and soy sauce.
 Simmer and stir until the oats reach your desired texture and consistency.

 Grate carrot and daikon and dress with the rice wine vinegar and sesame oil.
-Allow them marinate.
+Allow them to marinate.

 While the oatmeal is cooking, heat up a pan on medium-high and fry the duck bacon (6 slices or the whole package).
 Set bacon aside on paper towel to drain.
 When cool enough to touch, roughly chop bacon into ½ inch pieces.

 Use the remaining duck fat in the pan to sauté the mushrooms.
 Add more duck fat as needed.
 Add a pinch of chile pepper and salt to the mushrooms.
-Add the bacon into the pan for a moment to reheat it.
+Add the bacon to the pan for a moment to reheat it.

 Fry or poach two eggs.
 Leave yolks runny.